trungdq2295/system-design/youtube-system/README.md

 * [Testing Solution](#testing-solution)

 ## General info
-**Proximity System**
+**Youtube System**

-A system aims to help user to find the nearest business shop they need
+A system aims to provide user where user can watch and upload their video

 ## Technologies
 * Java 17